 Relational Data Model

-In June 1970, an IBM researcher named Edgar F. Codd published "A Relational Model of Data for Large Shared Data Banks"in Communications of the ACM.
+In June 1970, an IBM researcher named Edgar F. Codd published 'A Relational Model of Data for Large Shared Data Banks' in Communications of the ACM.
 IBM's existing IMS hierarchical database was the state of the art, and Codd was quietly arguing that it was a dead end.
-The paper proposed that data should be stored in relations (tables) with a formal algebra, and that users should ask for data by what they want, not how to fetch it.
-It took a decade for the idea to reach production systems.
-Fifty-six years later, every SQL query you write descends from that single paper.
+The paper proposed that data should be stored in relations (tables) with a formal algebra, and that users should ask for data by what they want, not how to navigate to it.

 Core Terminology